flankerhqd/JAADAS/README.md

 ```

 # Hint
-To avoid OOM, add -Xmx option to commandline, e.g. java -jar jada-0.1.jar -Xmx8192m
+To avoid OOM, add -Xmx option to commandline, e.g. java -jar JAADAS-0.1.jar -Xmx8192m

 # Build from source code

-JADA is organized by gradle.
-Run `gradle fatJar` at the root of source directory and single-bundled jar will be generated at ./JADA/build/
+JAADAS is organized by gradle.
+Run `gradle fatJar` at the root of source directory and single-bundled jar will be generated at ./JAADAS/build/
 Each directory actually represents a git submodule originally.
 For simplicity I am combining them to same root directories and you can change it
 as you wish, track upstream Soot changes.